leikyz/lkz-network/README.md

-Network Engine is a fast and efficient networking solution built on UDP, designed for real-time applications.
+Fast and efficient networking solution built on UDP, designed for real-time applications.
 It features an advanced event-driven system that ensures optimal message handling with minimal latency.

 ✨ Key Features